CleverTap/clevertap-android-sdk/docs/CTPUSHTEMPLATESANDROID12.md

 ## Five Icons Template

-Five icons template is a sticky push notification with no text, just 5 icons and a close button which can help your users go directly to the functionality of their choice with a button's click.
+Five icons template is a push notification with no text, just 5 icons which can help your users go directly to the functionality of their choice with a button's click.

 If at least 3 icons are not retrieved, the library doesn't render any notification.
 The bifurcation of each CTA is captured in the event Notification Clicked with in the property `wzrk_c2a`.